Committed to Quality

 Dr. Weng received his Ph.D. in Engineering Science in NCKU, Taiwan.
 Now he works as an assisting researcher in Medical Device Innovation Center (MDIC), NCKU.
 His main research interests include medical device regulations, Nano-biotechnology, micro/nanofluidics and their biomedical applications.
 Besides, He is also responsible for establishing and maintaining the ISO 13485, ISO 14971 and ISO 62366 documents in MDIC.
 In 2017-2018, He implemented a Project “Strengthen the Post-market Management of Medical Devices” for TFDA.
 His major tasks in this project were to evaluate, construct, and connect industry capabilities through value-chain analysis.
 Through the experiences, he has gained a good reputation for medical device regulation.

 CC received his Ph.D. degree from the Department of Neurology, University Hospital Zurich, Switzerland, and his master’s and bachelor’s degree in Department of Mechanical Engineering, NTU, Taiwan.
-Prior to MediVisionTech, CC involved in forefront innovation development among the engineering, neuroscience, and medical device fields for 11 years.
-This multidisciplinary experience gives CC an ability to integrate, cooperate and communicate with experts in various fields efficiently.
+Prior to the founding of MediVisionTech, CC had involved in forefront innovation development among engineering, neuroscience, and medical device fields for 11 years.
+This multidisciplinary experience gives CC the ability to integrate, cooperate and communicate with experts in various fields efficiently.